Ultrasound Signal Processing: From Models to Deep Learning: Model-Based Deep Learning for US Signal Processing

 \citet{solomon2019deep} propose deep unfolded convolutional robust RPCA for ultrasound clutter suppression.
 The approach is derived from the RPCA algorithm, given by \eqref{eqn:rpca_tis} and \eqref{eqn:rpca_bld}, but unfolds it and learns all the parameters (gradient projection and regularization weights) from data.
 Each network layer in the unfolded architecture takes the following form:

 and,

-where $\mathbf{W}_{1}, \mathbf{W}_{2}, \mathbf{W}_{3}, \mathbf{W}_{4}, \mathbf{W}_{5}$ and $\mathbf{W}_{6}$ are trainable convolutional kernels.
-The resulting deep network has two distinct (model-based) nonlinearities/activations per layer: the mixed $\ell_{1,2}$ thresholding, and singular value tresholding.
+where $\mathbf{W}_{1}, \mathbf{W}_{2}, \mathbf{W}_{3}, \mathbf{W}_{4}, \mathbf{W}_{5}$, and $\mathbf{W}_{6}$ are trainable convolutional kernels.
+The resulting deep network has two distinct (model-based) non-linearities/activations per layer: the mixed $\ell_{1,2}$ thresholding, and singular value thresholding.
 The authors train the architecture end to end on a combination of simulations and RPCA results on real data, and demonstrate that it outperforms a strong non-model-based deep network (a ResNet).